-As parents we should want to take an interest in our children’s hobbies.
+When it comes to hobbies, as parents we should want to take an interest in our children’s hobbies.
 Hobbies are confidence building.
 I remember as a child wanting to take up horse riding.
 It wasn’t a long discussion with my father, but it left me with the thought that I probably shouldn’t ask again.

 When it comes to criticism, if we’re going to criticise our children for something they’ve done, it’s important we make what we say constructive.
 Children believe the things we tell them, so it’s important to be specific and only refer to their behaviour.